 “Blood red is a colour, and you know it, so much of it flows on Kurdish lands”, Zehra Doğan could write.

 Today is a “disgusting” day

-That’s what it means to be a woman in the patriarchal system.
-For five thousand years, we have been cursed, considered disgusting.
-It is an imperative of monotheistic religions to curse one’s own grain, the seed from which it comes, the eggs…In Judaism, when a woman has her period, she cannot touch anything, she has to eat in a different plate, sleep in another bed, and so that abundance does not disappear, she is even put outside the house.
-He who touches her is considered soiled.
-At the end of her period she washes herself, washes her clothes, breaks the plate and after having made offerings, returns home.
-In Islam it is no different.
-The woman who has her period cannot pray, she can’t bow down, nor fast.
+This is what it means, being a woman in the patriarchal system.
+For the past five thousand years, we have been cursed, considered as disgusting.
+This is an imperative of monotheistic religions, this cursing of the seed from which it comes, the ovaries…In Judaism, among others, when a woman has her period, she must not touch anything, eat in a different plate, sleep in another bed, and even to avoid the loss of abundance to the household, she is put outside the house.
+Someone who touches her is considered soiled.
+At the end of her period, she washes, washes her clothes, breaks the plate and after making offerings, returns to the house.
+In Islam, things are no different.
+The woman who has her period cannot pray, bow down, fast.
 She cannot enter the mosque.
-The dishes she cooks are inedible, the food she touches is altered.
-Judaism, Christianity, Islam, the hostility of patriarchal religions towards women is like that.
-It’s locking up, cursing.
+The foods she cooks cannot be eaten, the ones she touches are spoiled.
+Judaism, Christianity, Islam, such is the hostility of patriarchal religion toward women.
+It’s about locking up, cursing.

-August 2018, Amed jail
+August 2018, Amed prison

 Zehra Doğan — 2018, Diyarbakır Prison (Amed)

 Pen and period blood, on cotton cloth recovered from an old t‑shirt, about 30 x 40 cm

 Photo by Jef Rabillon„ in solidarity with Zehra.